Biotechnology Enterprise and Entrepreneurship

 |Degree Requirements||10 courses|

 The Johns Hopkins Master of Biotechnology Enterprise and Entrepreneurship program is intended for biotechnology professionals who want a career beyond the laboratory within an existing biotechnology organization or for those who dream of starting a new biotechnology enterprise.
 The curriculum will provide you with the interdisciplinary foundation to address the enterprise and regulatory challenges organizations face in the biotechnology industry.

 You’ll complete 10 graduate courses, including a final practicum course to gain real-world experience.
 You may choose three electives across a broad range of science, enterprise and regulatory courses.
-You’ll also have the option to choose a concentration in bioscience communications or legal/regulatory affairs.
+You can also complete a concentration in legal/regulatory affairs.